 Taking the right steps: £130m investment plan to transform Merseyside Police stations

-On October 1st, 2014, Jane and Merseyside Police's Chief Constable Jon Murphy joined forces to unveil their proposals to transform the Force’s buildings and ensure officers remain at the heart of communities across the region.
+On October 1st, 2014, Jane and Merseyside Police's then Chief Constable, Sir Jon Murphy, joined forces to unveil their proposals to transform the Force’s buildings and ensure officers remain at the heart of communities across the region.

 Following the announcement at a major press conference, the Commissioner commenced a two-month consultation inviting people across Merseyside to have their say on the proposals.